status-im/specs/protocol.md

 * proof-of-work time equal to `10`
 * time-to-live equal `10`

 If you want to receive messages from a mobile client, you need to run Whisper node with PoW set to `0.002`.
-In case of `geth`, this option can be overriden with `-shh.pow=0.002` flag.
+In case of `geth`, this option can be overridden with `-shh.pow=0.002` flag.

 TODO: provide an instruction how to start a Whisper node with proper configuration using geth.

 ## Keys management

-Protocol requies a key pair for the following actions:
+Protocol requires a key pair for the following actions:
 * signing a message,
 * decrypting received messages which are encrypted with user's public key.